danehans/federated-istio/README.md

 - The script assumes the current kubectl context contains the federation-v2 control-plane. `cluster2` is the context name of the second cluster to be added to the federation.
-- By default, the script installs the "bookinfo" Istio sample application.
-Set `export INSTALL_BOOKINFO=false`.
+- By default, the script installs the bookinfo Istio sample application.
+Set `export BOOKINFO=false` to not include bookinfo as part of the installation.
-- The "bookinfo" sample application deploys multi-cluster DNS using [Google Cloud DNS](https://cloud.google.com/dns/) as the global public DNS provider and `external.daneyon.com` as the managed zone.
+- By default, the bookinfo sample application deploys Federated DNS with [Google Cloud DNS](https://cloud.google.com/dns/) integration to expose the productpage frontend.
+This default behavior can be changed by setting `export BOOKINFO_DNS=false`.
+- When `export BOOKINFO_DNS=true` (default), you must have a DNS zone setup with a public registry, have Google Cloud DNS configured to use the zone, and set `export DNS_SUFFIX=your.registered.zone`

 ```bash
 ./scripts/run-federated-istio.sh cluster2